Rossi Brothers Book 1

 Luc Rossi’s priorities changed on a dime six months ago when he suddenly found himself a father…to a three-year-old daughter he never knew.
 With a restaurant to run as well, his life doesn’t have room for love.
 But when his coworker plays matchmaker, he can't deny the awkward encounter with beautiful and charming Liz peaks his interest.

-An offer to teach her to cook leads to a steamy fling, but this gorgeous older woman makes Luc wonder if it’s time to open his heart again.
-Can he convince Liz that giving their relationship a chance beyond the bedroom wouldn’t be a betrayal of the past she holds dear?
+An offer to teach her to cook leads to a steamy fling.
+It’s only supposed to be sex, but this gorgeous older woman makes Luc wonder if it’s time to open his heart again.
+If only he can convince Liz to give their relationship a chance beyond the bedroom…

 She eyed Luc as an idea settled in her mind.
 It would be so easy to tease Sam.
 Not allowing the more rational side of her brain to talk her out of it, she leaned toward him and lowered her voice, in case Sam could hear them inside the house.
 “I have an idea.
 I want to have a little fun with my best friend.
 A little payback.
 You game?”